top of page

 Cuba

 Castro’s seizure of power, his subsequent embrace of communism and the Soviet Union and his ejection of American business and gambling interests from Cuba, threw the CIA into overdrive.
+It is hard, today, to comprehend the level of obsession, paranoia and sheer opportunistic adventurism which Castro’s Cuba created in America’s halls of power.

 Under the Eisenhower administration, the Agency developed plans for what would become known as the Bay of Pigs Invasion.
 When he was briefed on the pending action, President-Elect Kennedy gave his consent to continue planning.
-To carry out the landings, the CIA recruited and trained hundreds of mercenaries, mostly Cubans whose families had been forced to flee Cuba after Castro’s take-over.
+To carry out the beach landings, the CIA recruited and trained hundreds of mercenaries, mostly Cubans whose families had been forced to flee after Castro’s take-over.
 They trained these people in Panama, Guatemala and in Florida.
 E. Howard Hunt, later of Watergate fame, was a key organizer of this effort in Florida.

 Launched on April 16, 1961, the invasion failed miserably due to a host of missteps, miscalculations and misassumptions on the part of the CIA.
 For his part, Kennedy refused to provide overt American air cover to the men on the beaches.
 To his mind, as long as the invasion could be defended as an action undertaken by Cuban exiles, that was one thing.
 Open use of American military power would have been quite another.
 The CIA carried forth with the operation believing, as Dulles later wrote, that when push came to shove Kennedy would be forced to provide the air cover lest the mission fail.